cryogonal/SimliarSongRecommender/README.md

 # Similar Song Recommender

 Hello, and this is the Simliar Song Recommender Discord bot!
-This Discord bot combines Google's Gemini 2.5 Pro model and machine learning to accurately recommend you songs that you could add to your playlist!
+This Discord bot utilizes Google's AI Gemini 2.5 Pro to accurately recommend you songs that you could add to your playlist!

 ## How do you use it?